-The bottom line is that when you combine these rebates and the government interest-free loan, the up-front out of pocket cost for, say, a 3.3kW solar power system through our bulk-buy is just $350 (find out more about how this works here).
+The bottom line is that when you combine these rebates and the government interest-free loan, the up-front out of pocket cost is significantly lower.

 For battery storage, instead of paying close to $15,000 for a Tesla Powerwall 2 battery, you can get it through our bulk-buy for $10,654 if you are eligible for the battery rebate – and some great news… from 18 November 2020 the supply of battery rebates has increased MASSIVELY and households in ANY postcode in Victoria can now apply.

 About the rebates:

 1. Solar panels rebate – Victorian government